-Provider Complaint Process
+Provider Complaints Process

-Provider complaints and appeals must follow the process outlined below.
-Please note that medical necessity and authorization denials are handled in the appeals process outlined in the section titled Member Complaint and Appeal Process.
+Provider complaints must follow the process outlined below.
+Please note that expressions of dissatisfaction with adverse decisions governed by the appeals systems, such as medical necessity and authorization denials, are handled in the appeals process outlined in the section titled Member Complaint and Appeal Process.
 Claim payments are not appealable.
 Claim complaints must be handled via the claim dispute and complaint process.